johnie261/marketplace/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🥙 MarketPlace <a name="about-project"></a>
+#  MarketPlace <a name="about-project"></a>

-EXpense Tracker is a website that allows users to manage personal finances.
-Featuring secure authentication with Devise.
-It enables users to create their own expenses for different categories and all financial data remails private and secure.
+This is a NFTs marketplace where one can buy, sell and list an NFT, also a person is able to resell their prized posession

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 <details>
+<summary>Tech stack</summary>
 </ul>
     <li>React</li>
     <li>Ether.js</li>